 February 20, 2019:

-The impact fee discussion of the February 20th Study Session began with a presentation on the City of Tucson’s impact fee program.
-Staff explained where the City is in the state mandated impact fee update process and described the next steps of the process.
+The development impact fee discussion of the February 20 Study Session began with a presentation on the City of Tucson’s development impact fee program.
+Staff explained where the City is in the state mandated development impact fee update process and described the next steps of the process.
 Mayor and Council discussed with the staff the possibility of a single services area to address funding for larger projects.
 Mayor and Council also addressed the need to ensure equity if the City moves to a single service area.
 Discussion continued about how the Land Use Assumption report was produced.
 Staff explained assumptions on future growth and land use are based on historic permit activity.
 Additional comments were made about projects that were already funded by Proposition 407.

 Agenda Item #5